akash301191/about-me/README.md

 # 🚀 Portfolio

 Welcome to my personal portfolio!
-This website showcases my work as a **Machine Learning Engineer**, featuring projects, experience, and research publications in **Computer Vision, Deep Learning, and Generative AI**.
+This website showcases my work as a Machine Learning Professional, featuring projects, experience, and research publications in Computer Vision, Deep Learning, and Generative AI.